thevaidik/First-PR-Beginner-opensource-repo-for-everyone/README.md

 This repository contains a collection of  projects.
 Each project focuses on a specific concept or feature.
 You can find the projects in the repository's root directory.

 Feel free to explore the projects and try them out on your own.
-You can also contribute your own simple JavaScript projects to this repository.
+You can also contribute your own projects to this repository.
 See the [Contributing](#contributing) section for more information.

 ## Contributing